Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 and Segment Display 4x7 Bricklet (coming soon).

-Programming this kit can be done with all of the available bindings (currently: |bindings|).
-Example implementations and applications for the usage with
-`Nagios <http://www.nagios.org/>`__, `Icinga <https://www.icinga.org/>`__ and
-other are available (see below).
+Programming this kit can be done with all of the available bindings (|bindings|).
+Example implementations and applications for the usage with `Nagios <http://www.nagios.org/>`__, `Icinga <https://www.icinga.org/>`__ and other are available (see below).